IPod Nano: 3rd generation

-Apple updated the design for the Nano again on September 5, 2007.
+Apple updated the design of the Nano again on September 5, 2007.
 The third-generation Nano featured a 2 in QVGA (320 x 240) screen and a shorter, wider, heavier design, with new colors.
-New features include browsing via Cover Flow, a new user interface, video playback, and support for new iPod Games.
-Users have to repurchase games bought a month before the debut of the new iPod as they were not supported.
+New features include browsing via Cover Flow, a new user interface, video playback, and support for new iPod games.
+Users had to repurchase games bought a month before the debut of the new iPod as they were not supported.
 The Nano was announced in a 4 GB version in silver and an 8 GB version in silver, turquoise, mint green, black, and Product Red.
 The battery lasts for approximately 24 hours on audio playback and approximately 5 hours on video playback.
 On January 22, 2008, Apple released a pink version of the 8 GB iPod Nano.

 Combining elements from previous generations of the iPod Nano, the third-generation Nano has an aluminum front plate and a stainless steel back plate.
 The Nano also sports a new minimalistic hold switch, similar to the iPod Shuffle's power switch, which has been moved to the bottom of the player.
-The 2 in screen had the highest pixel density of any Apple product at the time, having the same pixel count as the 2.5 in display of the iPod Classic.
+The 2 in screen had the highest pixel density of any Apple product at the time at 204 pixels per inch, having the same pixel count as the 2.5 in display of the iPod Classic.

 On October 6, 2007, Apple released a firmware update (1.0.2) via iTunes that they said would improve Cover Flow and yield faster menu navigation.
 The update was also released for the iPod Classic.
 On November 28, 2007, Apple released another firmware update (1.0.3) via iTunes, which includes unspecified bugfixes.
 January 15, 2008 saw the release of version 1.1, which adds support for iTunes movie rentals, music song lyrics support and includes more unspecified bugfixes.
-Apple released update version 1.1.2 in May 2008 and version 1.1.3 in July 2008 with even more bug fixes.
+Apple released update version 1.1.2 in May 2008 and version 1.1.3 in July 2008 with more bug fixes.